 Grad students are busy people.
 Simmons knows that.
 That’s why they offer a variety of robust graduate programs online.
 Because you’ve already started making an impact as a leader in the real world, outside the college campus, and your graduate education should support you in that effort, not make it harder.

 Your experience in a Simmons Online program will be one of a kind.
 Like all Simmons degrees, their online programs are student-centered, offering a diverse array of learning options.
 Prefer something that emulates the physical classroom?
 You may be able to study online live, face to face with your professors and fellow students, from wherever you are.
 Need something a little different?
 Some courses may integrate campus experience, or even offer self-paced options.
 And, like you’d find on campus, the class sizes are small, enabling you to get that one-on-one attention you need.

-Simmons College Campus Life
+Simmons University Campus Life

 - It’s a green campus.
 Simmons emphasizes sustainability.
 They’ve updated most of their buildings to be as energy-efficient as they can, according to the college’s energy efficiency standards.
 They also make an effort to recycle, and encourages employees to use public transportation.
 Students can even study environmental science and sustainability!

 - Campus safety is a priority.
 The Simmons University Police Department operates 24/7 to make sure the campus is safe for students, faculty and employees alike.

 - It’s in a great neighborhood.
 Boston is one of the premier college towns in the United States.
 Simmons makes its home just around the corner from Fenway Park, a short distance from a variety of renowned museums, cafes, and performance venues.